 1. Lego Starter Robot – Notch

 Brought to you by Lego Mindstorm, Notch is a nifty Lego robot with several attachments points for motors and sensors.
 You can build Notch with Lego EV3 Home and Education editions, NXT 1.0, and NXT 2.0 Education edition.
 Instructables has a great tutorial to help you out with your very first Lego robot.
 It has listed down each step with pictures.
 To build the robot, you have to attach wheel, right and left bases followed by supports and pegs.
-After you have successfully built Notch, work your way through other generations and polish your skills to participate in Lego Mindstorm competitions including World Robot Olympiad!
+After you have successfully built Notch, work your way through other generations and polish your skills to participate in Lego Mindstorms competitions including World Robot Olympiad!

 2. Lego Catapult